Second Largest Number In Array Java

 Solution 1: Brute Force Approach

-You can use this approach when there is not duplicates.
-So for this approach you have to follow the below steps:
+You can use this approach when there are no duplicates.
+So for this approach, you have to follow the below steps:

 • Sort the array in ascending order